Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

-where $Z_{\mr{pa}(X_i)}\subset\{Z_{X_1},...,Z_{X_{i-1}}\}$.
-Applying the above approximation to the finite dimensional marginals of a GP results in, under weak assumptions, a new GP\footnote{For a proof, we refer to \cite{datta2016hierarchical} or \cite{zhang2023fixed}.}, called the Vecchia GP.
-We provide a more formal description of the process in Section \ref{sec:vecchia GP}.
-The approximated GP is referred to as the mother GP.
-The underlying conditional dependence structure in the approximation, i.e. the set of parents for each covariate, is summarized by a DAG.
+Applying the above approximation to the finite dimensional marginals of a GP results, under mild assumptions, in a new GP, called the \textit{Vecchia GP}.\footnote{For a proof, we refer to \cite{datta2016hierarchical} or \cite{zhang2024fixed}.
+We provide a more formal description of the process in Section \ref{sec:vecchia GP}.} The approximated GP is referred to as the \textit{mother GP.} The underlying conditional dependence structure encoded in the approximation -- namely the set of parents for each covariate -- is summarized by the DAG.

-There is an extensive literature about Vecchia approximations of GPs (e.g., \cite{datta2016hierarchical, katzfuss2020vecchia, katzfuss2021general, peruzzi2022highly, cao2022scalable}).
-Their popularity can mostly be attributed to two practical advantages.
-First, under the condition that all parent sets have bounded cardinality, Vecchia approximations possess $O(n)$ computational complexity for evaluating the joint density.
-This renders Veccha GPs as one of the best scalable methods for GP approximations.
-Second, the Vecchia approximation of a GP is a valid GP itself.
-Hence, inference via Vecchia GPs is statistically meaningful regardless of the quality of approximation of the mother GP.
+There is a substantial literature on Vecchia approximations of GPs (e.g., \cite{datta2016hierarchical, katzfuss2020vecchia, katzfuss2021general, peruzzi2022highly, cao2022scalable}).
+Their popularity can largely be attributed to two practical advantages.
+First, when all parent sets have bounded cardinality, Vecchia approximations allow evaluation of the joint density in $O(n)$ computational time.
+This makes Vecchia GPs one of the most scalable methods for GP approximation.
+Second, the Vecchia approximation of a GP is itself a valid GP.
+Consequently, inference based on Vecchia GPs is statistically meaningful regardless of how well the approximation matches the mother GP.